mainmatter/mainmatter.com/_posts/2022-02-04-dynamic-components-embroider.md

 If we now run the app Embroider will no longer throw build-time errors and our modal will work.
-An unfortunate side-effect of this setup is that it will not result in the `<ExampleModal/>` component being split from the main bundle if you enable route splitting.
+An unfortunate side-effect of this setup is that it will not result in the `<ExampleModal/>` component being split from the main bundle if you enable route-splitting.
 In order to get that working we'll have to dig a little deeper, but the `packageRules` approach is a good way to unblock a project from using a fully enabled Embroider with addons that do not have full Embroider support.